Sitefinity/mvc-samples/AuthorWidget/readme.md

 Sitefinity web application bin folder and test the widget and its designer by placing it on a page or simply build your Sitefinity web application if it is already refferencing your library.
+The widget will appear in your page toolbox.